PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 ####Build PaddlePaddle Docker Image

-PaddlePaddle docker image need to provide the runtime environment for `paddle pserver` and `paddle train`, so the container use this image should have two main function:
+PaddlePaddle Docker image need to provide the runtime environment for `paddle pserver` and `paddle train`, so the container use this image should have two main function:

 1. Copy the training data into container.
 1. Generate the startup parameter for `paddle pserver` and `paddle train` process, and startup the training.